krschroeder/baseframe_js/readme.md

 __[View Popup](#popup-plugin)__

 ### Select Enhance
-Enhance a selectbox<br/>
+Enhance a selectbox
 __[View Select Enhance](#select-enhance-plugin)__

 ### Tabs
-Tabs in tabs, change onhashchange this does it for tabs!<br/>
+Tabs in tabs, change onhashchange this does it for tabs!
 __[View Tabs](#tabs-plugin)__

 #### Removing the plugin ####